Skip links

 These meals can be made ahead and stored.
 They often taste better the next day.
 Keep simple sides like a salad or bread handy to complement the main dish.

-Variations and Adjustments for Just 26 Comfort Food Recipes You Can Make Right Now
+Variations for Just 26 Comfort Food Recipes

 Stretch to feed more people

 Add a grain, extra vegetables, or a simple pot of beans to increase volume.
-Itโ€™s an easy way to feed a crowd without making a new main.
+It’s a reliable way to feed a few more people without preparing another main dish.
+Comfort classics like a loaded potato soup also work well for stretching a meal newks loaded potato soup recipe.

 Tweak the seasonings

-You donโ€™t need exotic spices.
-Increase aromatics, a touch of acid like vinegar or lemon, or a little heat with pepper to change the profile.
-I recommend small changes and tasting as you go.
-These tweaks are how Iโ€™ve adapted dishes over decades in the kitchen โ€” Chef Thomas.
+You do not need complicated spices.
+Increase aromatics, add a touch of acid like lemon or vinegar, or a little pepper for heat.
+I suggest making small changes and tasting as you go.
+These small adjustments are how I have adapted recipes over decades in the kitchen.

 Honey garlic chicken served with rice and broccoli as part of a real meal, from Just 26 Comfort Food Recipes You Can Make Right Now